purplezi/PurpleCypress/English/everdayphrases.md

-embark on sth.=set about doing sth.=buckle down to sth. live up to one's expectations(beyond expectation) in one ear and out the other
+embark on sth.=set about doing sth.=buckle down to sth. live up to one's expectations(beyond expectation) in one ear and out the other cling to life so fierecely earn loads of critical praise while also grossing a bundle at the box office